jinyafeng/DocumentationAssistant/Readme.md

 ================================
 A Visual Studio Extension to check and generate xml comments automatically using IntelliSense.

-Now it can generate comments automatically for Class,Readonly field, Constructor, Property and Method.
+Now it can generate comments automatically for Class, Readonly field, Constructor, Property and Method.